 After Cool closed, Collenane Cosey moved to Phoenix, Arizona.
 In 1956, she was operating Top Hat Cleaners at 533 East Jefferson; her son Pete spent his teenage years in Phoenix.
 She returned to Chicago at an unknown date, living at 909 West Foster Avenue.
 In the early 1970s, she ran a child care center that she made available after hours to the Association for the Advancement of Creative Musicians, which used the space for music classes and rehearsals.
 Collenane Cosey died on September 3, 2010, at the age of 100.

 Cool is a most obvious name for a record label.
 According to McGrath, the Chicago-based operation was the first R&B-oriented company to use it, but others would follow: a fairly prolific Cool label out of Harrison, New Jersey, was active from 1958 to 1961; a doo-wop Cool label of uncertain location, from 1960; another blues label from Chicago in the 1960s.
 To these Bob Eagle adds the Miami-based label of one Dr. Cool, in the 1970s.

-Our thanks to George Paulus, Bill Sabis, and Dr. Robert Stallworth for photos of some extremely rare records, to Bob Eagle for his biographical research, and to Dave Penny for help with the very sparse reissues as well as the composer credits on two tunes Collenane Cosey told Steve Cushing she had written for Cleanhead Vinson.
+Our thanks to the late George Paulus, to Bill Sabis, and to Dr. Robert Stallworth for photos of some extremely rare records, to Bob Eagle for his biographical research, and to Dave Penny for help with the very sparse reissues as well as the composer credits on two tunes Collenane Cosey told Steve Cushing she had written for Cleanhead Vinson.